droe-lang/droe-lang.github.io/src/guide/actions.md

   url: /guide/data-structures/
 ---

 Actions are functions within modules that accept parameters and return values.
-They enable code reuse, encapsulation, and clean separation of concerns in Roe programs.
+They enable code reuse, encapsulation, and clean separation of concerns in Droe programs.

 ## Actions vs Tasks

-Roe has two different constructs for executable code:
+Droe has two different constructs for executable code:

 | Feature | Actions | Tasks |
 |---------|---------|-------|